-3. INTERDPENDENCE AND FLOATING
+3. INTERDEPENDENCE AND FLOATING

-Without taking any side in the fixed versus floating exchange rate debate, I shall try to draw from the experience of the last years to emphasize the links between policy formulation, external signals and market reactions in an interdependent world when governments take account of this interdependence in differing degrees.
+Without taking any side in the debate on exchange rates regimes, I shall try to draw from the experience of the last years to emphasize some of the problems that may arise in an interdependent, multipolar world in which there is no agreed exchange rate rule.

-The proponents of a floating exchange rate system were not only aiming at improving the technical working of the then existing system by making exchange rate changes more timely, by bringing about a more adequate exchange rate structure, or by introducing a greater degree of exchange rate or interest rate variability to take account of larger capital mobility.
+The proponents of floating were not only aiming at improving the technical working of the then existing system by making exchange rate changes more timely, by bringing about a more adequate exchange rate structure, or by introducing a greater degree of exchange rate or interest rate variability to take account of larger capital mobility.
 They were also advocating greater independence for national policies.
 It was claimed that exchange rate flexibility was a way to comply with what could be called the "interdependence constraint".

-During the seventies we have thus observed the interplay of highly independent national policies: floating has not only strengthened the technical ability of central banks to control money supply, it has also made it possible for governments to pursue for longer periods of time different national objectives.
 On the other hand, floating rates have also brought new problems, that were not all expected by their proponents, such as J curve effects and destabilizing capital flows.
 Such problems have placed new and unexpected constraints on the elaboration of national policies.